Onboardbase/securelog-scan/README.md

 sls analyze <analyzer> --secret "<api key or connection string>" # slack, mongodb, mysql, postgresql, github, gitlab,
 ```

-## Secret Removal from Git History
+## Secret removal from git history

 To remove any detected secret from git history, use the following command: